SamanthaSolomon/U3-bird-routes/README.md

 ## 🚀 Your homework submission should include:

 - A pull request created on _this repo_ (after you fork).
-- A good commit history
-- Homework template with completion, comfort, wins, losses, questions... you know the drill.

-## This homework is due 🚨 11PM ON TUESDAY NIGHT 🚨
+## This homework is due 🚨 11PM ON MONDAY NIGHT 🚨